 - road traffic 1

 - road traffic 2

 - road traffic 3

-- combat
+- combat 1

-- target practice

-For example the turn flasher is not activated automatically in combat mode, while it is activated in road traffic 1 and 2 when steering.
+For example the turn flasher is not activated automaticly in combat mode, while it is activated in road traffic 1 and 2 when steering.

-The lightmode is changed by tipping the stick.
-The mode is count up road traffic 1 \Box road traffic 2 \Box road traffic 3 \Box combat \Box target practice \Box road traffic 1, and so on.
-When keeping the stick for about 2 seconds, the lightmode is reset to "road traffic1".
+The lightmode 2 is changed by tipping the stick backwards.The mode is count up road traffic 1 \Box road traffic 2 \Box road traffic 3 \Box combat \Box road traffic 1, and so on.
+When keeping the stick for about 2 seconds, the lightmode 2 is reset to "road traffic1".

 The light modes states are stored when changing the operation mode.
+When the model is switched off by the model selector channel, all light states are unchanged.